 Writing Clear and Appropriate SLOs

 A Student Learning Outcome (SLO) states what students will know, understand, and be able to do as a result of an educational experience.
-Follow these guidelines to create SLOs for educational experiences, including programs and courses.
+Follow these guidelines to create SLOs for educational experiences, in programs, courses, and co-curricular activities.

 Is appropriate for the level of performance expected from the educational experience, which may draw from Bloom's taxonomy.